»It is hard to imagine a person who would feel comfortable in blindly agreeing with a

 Biosketch & activities

 In 2011, I graduated from the University of Rostock.
-In 2016, I obtained my PhD in medical informatics.
-At the end of 2015, I was awarded the Steinberg-Krupp Alzheimer’s Research Prize for my work on Support Vector Machine models to detect Alzheimer’s disease based on multicenter neuroimaging data.
+In 2016, I obtained my PhD in medical informatics and, in 2024, I completed my habilitation (venia legendi).
+At the end of 2015, I was awarded the Steinberg-Krupp Alzheimer’s Research Prize for my work on machine learning models to detect Alzheimer’s disease based on multicenter neuroimaging data.
 I have been working as reviewer for several grant agencies and international journals.
-I was guest editor for the Frontiers Research Topic ‘Deep Learning in Aging Neuroscience’
+I was guest editor for the Frontiers Research Topic ‘Deep Learning in Aging Neuroscience’ and ‘AI and Machine Learning for Cognitive Decline: From Benchmarks to Clinical Practice’.

 In 2020, I developed a convolutional neural network architecture to detect Alzheimer’s disease in MRI scans.
 The diagnostic performance was validated in three independent cohorts.